fkitsantas/DEICRM/README.md

 - Install with [npm](https://www.npmjs.com/): `npm install bootstrap`

-## Bugs and Feature requests
+## Bug reports and Feature requests

-Do you have a bug or a feature request?
+Do you have a bug to report or a feature to request?
 Please look for existing and closed issues before making a new post.
 If however your problem or idea is not already there, let us know by opening a new issue. <a href="https://github.com/FrozGR/DEICRM/issues/new?template=bug_report.md">Report bug</a>  ·  <a href="https://github.com/FrozGR/DEICRM/issues/new?template=feature_request.md&labels=feature">Request feature</a>
+<br /><br />You are more than welcome to evaluate our application by spending some time to fill out our <a href="https://docs.google.com/forms/d/e/1FAIpQLSc4N4UvNl1hiWRLjLor2-Q4JBKNvaPNDSTw7s5Ii7BSbx1-zw/viewform?usp=sf_link">questionnaire</a>.

 ## Credits